sashetophizika/hyprscratch/README.md

 * `config </path/to/config>`: specify a path to the configuration file.

 ### Scratchpad options:

+* `ephemeral`: closes the scratchpad when it is hidden

 * `persist`: prevents the scratchpad from getting replaced when a new one is summoned.